-After analyzing the characteristics of the website and AKM, continued by making a flowchart as an illustration of how the website was developed so that it is easy to understand, as follows:
+After analyzing the characteristics of the website and MCA, continued by making a flowchart as an illustration of how the website was developed so that it is easy to understand, as illustrated in Figure 1.

-Picture 1.
+Figure 1.
 Web Design

 Development